top of page

 Stella

-Using found materials, maple ply wood, CNC computer program design, and a team, Stella has recently returned from its second journey to Black Rock Desert.
-Her purpose is to provide safe passage for people, and their dreams or wishes.
-Inspired by the Thai “spirit houses”, the belief in shooting stars, and Yoko Ono’s wishing tree, Stella is a mutant vehicle that brings opportunity for wishes, healing and prayer.
+Using found materials, maple plywood, and CNC computer program design, the vehicle aims to provide safe passage for wishes.
+Inspired by the Thai “spirit houses”, the belief in shooting stars, and Yoko Ono’s wishing tree, "Stella" is a mutant vehicle that brings opportunity for wishes, healing, and prayer.

-Onsite, we asked participants to make a wish, write it on the stick, put their name and hometown on the back, then affix it to any part of Stella they choose.
-This continuing project will collect wishes and dreams for the next year, when we will leave them at the Temple at Burning Man to be granted into soot and ash.
+Onsite, we asked participants to make a wish, write it on the stick, put their name and hometown on the back, then affix it to any part of Stella they chose.
+This continuing project will collect wishes and dreams for the next year when we will burn them, transmuted through flames to be granted.

 A special Thank You to all the wonderful people who helped to make this project possible.
-To Laura, as main assist in the design process, carving, ideation, and labor needed for making these panels, and developing the vision until finish.
-To Chase for being the driving force in getting the materials together and working on lighting and the build crew.
-To Noah for your endless support, trust in my good work, and nice hand sanding of wishsticks.
-To Claire and Adam for picking up brushes and whisping stain in a moments notice.
-To Garrett, Anna, Osheen, Mike and Adam for stepping up during the build onsite.
-To Jeremy and Kevin for transporting our gem to and from the desert, and all the good vibes in between.
+To Laura, as the main collaborator in the design process, carving, ideation, and labor are needed for making these panels and developing the vision until finish.
+To Chase for being the driving force in getting the materials together and working on lighting and the building crew.
+To Noah for your endless support, trust in my good work, and nice hand sanding of wish sticks.

 Fake Sale